Mohammed Fazle Rabbee: Research

 Rabbee was an exceptional clinician, as well as a medical researcher.
 Throughout the subcontinent, people sought him out to diagnose difficult cases that could not be diagnosed or treated by local physicians.
 Rabbee combined a holistic approach towards health with cutting-edge science.
 For his poor patients, this popular doctor, gave free medical treatment, medicine, transportation and hospitalisation costs.
 He was extremely well liked by child and elderly patients, because he took the time to interact with them and to understand the root causes of their clinical symptoms.

 Rabbee also did research on medicine, and has had his research-based articles published in the British Medical Journal and The Lancet.
 His publications include "A Case of Congenital Hyperbilirubinaemia (Dubin-Johnson Syndrome) in Pakistan" and "Spirometry in Tropical Pulmonary Eosinophilia".

 Death

-On 15 December 1971, Rabbee was brutally killed when the Bangladesh Liberation War was ending.
-The Pakistan occupation army and those that conspired with them took Rabbee from his home.
+On 15 December 1971, Rabbee was brutally killed when the Bangladesh War of Independence was ending.
+The Pakistan army and those that conspired with them took Rabbee from his home.
 He was taken to Mohammedpur Physical Training Institute and then to Rayer Bazar along with other intellectuals where they were martyred.

 Jahan Ara Rabbee (widow of Fazle Rabbee) talked about his death:

 The president of Pabna Drama Circle and a leading cultural activist, Gopal Sanyal, said, "When the occupation forces realized that Bangladesh was about to become independent, they killed off the intellectuals who were the greatest minds of the country.
 These great human beings never got to see the sun rise over the independent Bangladesh."